malrabeiah/Sub6-Preds-mmWave/README.md

 # Sub-6 Predicts mmWave Beam-forming Vectors:
-Using sub-6 GHz channels to predict top-n beam-forming vectors for 28 GHz users.
+This is a Deep Learning (DL) solution that uses sub-6 GHz channels to predict top-n beams and link status of mmWave users.

 # Requirements: